 4 Then Select your desired CSV file

 5 Under the Delimiter dropdown select your desired delimiter.
-If you did not find your desire delimiter then select 'Custom' from the list and put your desire delimiter on the text box.
+If you did not find your desired delimiter then select 'Custom' from the list and put your desire delimiter on the text box.

 6 Then click on Transform Data.